amylour/FreeFido_v2/README.md

 ![outfit font design sheet](documentation/final_views/outfit.png)
 *Outfit, a Google Font designed by Rodrigo Fuenzalida*

-In development, 'Outfit' was identified by variable '--title', whilst 'Montserrat' was set as '--main-font' within the CSS file.
+In development, 'Outfit' was identified by variable ```--title```, whilst 'Montserrat' was set as ```--main-font``` within the CSS file.
 Similar to my setup for the project's colours, using variables helped to speed up the frontend process.

+# Project Planning

 ## Strategy Plane

 The project goal was to build a simple booking app for a service.
-The 'product' was a one hour slot in a private, secure dog park and the 'user' was dog owners, trainers and walkers.
+The 'product' was a one hour slot in a private, secure dog park and the 'users' were dog owners, trainers and walkers.
 As the service itself was uncomplicated, I aimed to create an easy, uncomplicated booking system for the user.
 Through planning and design prep work, I realised that there was an opportunity to treat this service like a 'brand' and develop the idea further.
 A social element was born from this with an idea for dog owners to be able to share advice and images of their furry friends on the website.
 This would hopefully help to create a happy group of park users who would recommend the park to others, share articles outside of the core group, and attract more users to sign up.
 Following common social-media design trends, I planned to use icons, high-quality, photographic images and an attractive, connected colour scheme.

 ### Site Goals

 - Create a safe, happy environment for dog owners
 - Use of playful colour to identify connected features of the website, plenty of white space to keep it fresh and to-the-point
-- Commononly used, identifiable icons with some redesigns to fit the theme
+- Commonly-used, identifiable icons with some redesigns to fit the theme
 - Easy UI for quick fulfillment of feature CRUD functionalities
-- UX remains the same whther on mobile, tablet or desktop
+- UX remains the same whether on mobile, tablet or desktop
 - Scalable idea, for addition of future features to easily grow the business

 ## Agile Methodologies - Project Management

 FreeFido is my first project following Agile planning methods.
 As someone who loves to prepare and plan, it was a joy to get to know and use.
-I used my [Github Projects Board](https://github.com/users/amylour/projects/4) to plan and document all of my work, initially I started with a Trello board to allow myself to make some mistakes and gather any scraps of notes or information that I had and then refined them into my Projects board.
+I used my [Github Projects Board](https://github.com/users/amylour/projects/4) to plan and document all of my work, initially I started with a [Trello](https://trello.com/) board to allow myself to make some mistakes and gather any scraps of notes or information that I had and then refined them into my Projects board.
 I'm sure the next time around will be a smoother process.

 ### MoSCoW Prioritization